Palestinians, Israelis play down chances of imminent talks

 Netanyahu, some of whose ministers oppose negotiations that may yield land to the Palestinians, will seek their support for talks, either at the next full cabinet meeting on July 28, or from a session of the smaller security cabinet.

-An official said Netanyahu hoped to persuade ministers to back the effort as "a strategic process to tighten relations with the United States," emphasizing the importance of close U.S. ties to cope with threats posed by Iran's nuclear program and by strife in Syria and Egypt.
+An official said Netanyahu hoped to persuade ministers to back the effort as "a strategic process to tighten relations with the United States," emphasising the importance of close U.S. ties to cope with threats posed by Iran's nuclear programme and by strife in Syria and Egypt.

 REFERENDUM